 Bills can be mailed to you in the post to be paid at the convenience store, or you can pay in bulk at the start of the year if you prefer.
 You will be given a health insurance card, or sent it in the following days, which you should keep on you and present when you go to a doctor or hospital.
 If you forget it, you will have to pay in full, but can later return with the card for reimbursement.

 The insurance only covers 70 percent of costs, and doesn’t cover things like contraception or glasses, meaning you will still be paying to see the doctor and for any medication—so remember take cash with you.
 Women’s health is a whole other kettle of fish—have a read of this to know where you stand.
-If you need to bring medication to Japan, you’ll need a Yakken Shomei form on arrival—ask your local Japanese embassy or consul about the requirements.
+If you need to bring medication to Japan, there are allowances for a certain period.
+If you wish to bring in more or something that is restricted, you’ll need a Yakken Shomei form on arrival.
+Check the advice on the Ministry of Health, Labor and Welfare website or ask your local Japanese embassy or consul about the requirements.